JohnMThompson/business-intelligence-compendium/README.md

 - Use screenshots saved in static folders organized in a thoughtful way
 - State versions of software used in examples
 - Videos are good, visuals are good
+- We will value readability and understanding before optimization & min/maxing

 ## Tools